TIYTheScenery/scenery/README.md

       }
     }
     ```
-and the backend responds with the user's information after checking the database to see if that user exists and that their password is correct:
+The database responds with the user's complete information after checking the database to see if that user exists and that their password is correct:

     ```
     {